doorcloud/door-ai-dockerise/adapters/detectors/README.md

 1. Create a new directory under `adapters/detectors/` for your detector
 2. Implement the `core.Detector` interface
-3. Add your detector to the registry in `detector.go`
+3. Add your detector to the registry in `registry.go`

 Example: